skilld-labs/zen/README.txt

   IMPORTANT: In Drupal 6, the theme system caches template files and which theme functions should be called.
-What that means is if you add a new theme or preprocess fuction to your template.php file or add a new template (.tpl.php) file to your sub-theme, you will need to rebuild the "theme registry."
+What that means is if you add a new theme or preprocess function to your template.php file or add a new template (.tpl.php) file to your sub-theme, you will need to rebuild the "theme registry."
   See http://drupal.org/node/173880#theme-registry